Quartet II: Accurate LLM Pre-Training in NVFP4 by Improved Unbiased Gradient Estimation: Nanochat Details and Extra Evaluation

 At this revision, we focus on two scripts: \texttt{speedrun.sh} that trains a 560M parameters model on 11B tokens and \texttt{run1000.sh} that trains a 1.9B parameters model on 38B tokens.
 We first run the \texttt{speedrun.sh} script as the unquantized baseline, then add custom QAT support and run it for every tested QAT method.
 For pre-training, we perform fully-quantized training, i.e., both forward pass and backward pass quantization.
 For post-training (mid-training and SFT), however, we disable backward pass quantization to get the most out of these very short and data-limited phases.
 After that, we repeat the process with the \texttt{run1000.sh} script.

-We report the final accuracies for Arc-Challenge and Arc-Easy~\citep{clark2018thinksolvedquestionanswering}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, HumanEval~\citep{chen2021evaluatinglargelanguagemodels} and MMLU~\citep{hendrycks2021measuringmassivemultitasklanguage} after SFT in Table~\ref{tab:nanochat-benchmarks}.
-There, we also report trust intervals (2 standard deviations) w.r.t. test set sizes for the smaller baseline model.
+We report the final normalized pre-training accuracies for Arc-Challenge and Arc-Easy~\citep{clark2018thinksolvedquestionanswering}, PIQA~\citep{bisk2019piqareasoningphysicalcommonsense}, HellaSwag~\citep{zellers2019hellaswagmachinereallyfinish} and the CORE-Pretrain score nanochat provides.
+There, we also report bootstrapped trust intervals (2 standard deviations) w.r.t. re-running the exact same \methodname~pre-training thrice.
 From them, one can see that the vast majority of the differences between FP4 QAT methods are not statistically significant.